 GatesAir Ships 100th Repack Transmitter

-WMOR, destined for UHF channel 18, is installing a ULXTE-100 transmitter capable of 62.9kW.
-Initially, the station’s transmitter will operate at 58.9kW TPO, allowing headroom for future digital services.
-The station operates from Riverview Antenna Farm, which is owned by America Tower.

-The FCC has assigned the station to Phase 5 of the repack, and Hearst VP of Engineering Martin Faubell has worked closely with GatesAir to make sure the new transmitter is delivered and installed to meet the phase deadline.
-According to Faubell, the performance of GatesAir during the initial repack phases has been critical to the station group meeting its assigned deadlines.
+GatesAir announced an agreement in December as the exclusive supplier of Maxiva transmitters and related services for 13 Hearst Television stations selected for repack.
+WMOR, which moves to UHF Channel 18, will install a ULXTE-100 model capable of 62.9 kW.
+The station’s initial TPO will top out at 58.9 kW, leaving headroom for future digital services as needed.

+WMOR is part of the Riverview Antenna Farm owned by American Tower, and will soon install the ULXTE and a new UHF antenna to accommodate the channel change.
+Martin Faubell, Vice President of Engineering for Hearst Television, has worked closely with GatesAirto ensure the delivery and installation timeline is aligned with WMOR’s Phase 5 repack assignment.
+He adds that GatesAir’s performance across the initial repack phases has been invaluable to Hearst Television’s success in achieving important deadlines.

-“We started working with GatesAir very early in the planning process with the knowledge that repack was going to be a serious challenge for Hearst Television, as well as the broadcast industry at large,” said Faubell.
+“We have been doing business with GatesAir for 20-plus years, and they have consistently made strong products and provided excellent service,” said Faubell.
+“We started working with GatesAir very early in the planning process with the knowledge that repack was going to be a serious challenge for Hearst Television, as well as the broadcast industry at large.”

-So far, Hearst has taken delivery of five transmitters for stations being repacked.
-WTAE in Pittsburgh was the latest Hearst station to go on air with a new Maxiva transmitter.
-That station is not transmitting on channel 27.
+Hearst Television has taken already delivery of five repack transmitters, with WTAE-DT in Pittsburgh the latest to go on the air with a new Maxiva transmitter on UHF Channel 27.
+Faubell adds that GatesAir’s high-efficiency technology will play a big role in reducing utility costs and air conditioning requirements, as well as preparing stations for the opportunities that will come with a transition to ATSC 3.0.

-The solid-state GatesAir Maxiva transmitters offer several benefits, said Faubell.
-“Solid-state technology has improved to the point where excellent efficiency is possible with high-power UHF transmitters,” he said.
-“With GatesAir’s Maxiva transmitters, the reliability will be higher, and the maintenance and power consumption in our facilities will be lower.”
+“Solid-state technology has improved to the point where excellent efficiency is possible with high-power UHF transmitters,” said Faubell.
+“With GatesAir’s Maxiva transmitters, the reliability will be higher, and the maintenance and power consumption in our facilities will be lower.
+As a 24/7/365 business, these advances in technology will provide a very noticeable and welcomed operating change across the industry.”

+“The strength of our relationship with Hearst Television is only fortified as we work through the challenges of the spectrum repack together.
+We greatly value our collaboration together and look forward to an ATSC 3.0 future,” said Joe Mack, Vice President of Sales, Americas, GatesAir.
+“We thank Hearst Television for their trust in GatesAir and of course congratulate them on their repack success as the recipient of our 100th repack transmitter.”

 The latest product and technology information